inklabs/kommerce-templates/README.md

 `vendor/bin/codecept run`

+## Foundation Theme

+Please refer to the foundation

 ## Contributing

 Thank you for considering contributing to the sample Laravel application!
 The contribution guide can be found in the [Core Project](https://github.com/inklabs/kommerce-core/blob/master/CONTRIBUTING.md).